sandboxorg/geteventstore.com/_posts/2013-02-10-the-cost-of-creating-a-stream.md

 layout: blog-post
 ---

 Travelling and watching people using the Event Store I have seen many with a confusion about how streams work.
 In particular people are worried about the cost of creating a new stream in the system.
-The Event Store is buit with an expectation that you will have many (<strong>millions</strong>!) streams.
+The Event Store is buit with an expectation that you will have many (**millions!**) streams.

-When people talk about doing Event Sourcing for most models they end up with a stream for every <strong>instance</strong> of an aggregate.
+When people talk about doing Event Sourcing for most models they end up with a stream for every *instance* of an aggregate.
 Many have been confused into wanting to build a stream for every type of aggregate or for every type of event.
 This causes a few issues.

 The first is how do I read back the events then for a specific instance of the aggregate?
 Many are putting in if statements when they read back.
 This becomes very inefficient.
 A second issue is that concurrency is provided on the stream level.
 As an example if you put all instances into a single stream, writing from one machine to one instance can conflict with another server writing to a different instance.